by Moriah Chace

 Okay, so saving doesn’t seem like the most fun thing to do while in college, but it is the most responsible.
 And it’ll set you up well for success in the long term.
 Here are a few things you should be saving for:

-Short-term goals.
-Are you looking to go on vacation, or want to move across the country after you graduate to get the heck out of dodge?
+- Short-term goals.
+Are you looking to go on vacation or do you want to move across the country after you graduate to get the heck out of dodge?
 Both are noble pursuits and should be saved for instead of financing.
 You can save either using a high yield savings account or a brokerage account.

-Retirement.
-A great way to save for these is using a Roth IRA for tax-advantaged money, or taking advantage of an employer’s 401(k) options are great ways to get started investing.
+- Retirement.
+A great way to save is by using a Roth IRA for tax-advantaged money.
+You might also take advantage of an employer’s 401(k) options, which are great ways to get started investing.
 Keep in mind that compound interest works in your favor and allows your money to grow exponentially without you touching it.

 5. Learn to prioritize expenses.

 Learning to prioritize your expenses is huge.
 Make sure that you’re spending money in ways that matter to you.
 While it might be fun to go out with your friends on Friday night, make sure that your grocery bills are covered first.
 This one strategy saves you from scrambling during the last few days before you get paid.
 No one really wants to eat ramen four days in a row—but we’ve all been there.
 Checking in with your money before even small splurges gives you the chance to make sure you’re taking care of what you need before what you want.

 This isn’t to say that you can’t have any fun in college.
 Quite the opposite, having fun and going out when you know that your money is taken care of is a level of freedom that takes the fun to a whole other level.
 It saves you from the post hangover regret that you get when you open your bank account after a night out.
 Because you know that all your necessities are taken care of.

 TIP: Have a separate online checking account to stash fun money in to make sure that you don’t accidentally overspend and use bill money.
 It keeps your money separate and your spending guilt free.